tomasstolker/species/docs/index.rst

 Documentation for *species*
 ===========================

-*species* is a toolkit for atmospheric characterization of self-luminous exoplanets and brown dwarfs.
+*species* is a toolkit for atmospheric characterization of directly imaged exoplanets.
 The package has been developed and is maintained by |stolker|.

 .. |stolker| raw:: html

-	<a href="https://people.phys.ethz.ch/~stolkert/" target="_blank">Tomas Stolker</a>
+	<a href="https://home.strw.leidenuniv.nl/~stolker/" target="_blank">Tomas Stolker</a>

 .. toctree::
    :maxdepth: 2